mbmcmullen27/cpython-internals/README.md

 - (206) UndefinedBehaviorSanitizer is a fast undefined behavior detector
   - these seriously must just be for debugging, if you can write python that leverages behavior not defined in the c spec I would love to see that

+### Garbage Collection
+Python uses a version of 'mark and sweep' algorithm
 - (208) Python adopts two strategies for manageing memory allocated by objects:
     1. Reference counting
     2. Garbage collection

-- What's a `pickle buffer` see pg 218
+- What's a `pickle buffer`? see pg 218

 - Only container type obejects get tracked for garbage collection in python because reference counting handles freeing memory for primative types